whynft/nft-gift-button-contract/README.md

 # nft-gift-button-contract
+I.e. **Darilka** contract for the [proposal](https://gov.rarible.org/t/nft-gift-button-grant-proposal/263).

 # Develop
-The repo prepared for continues contarct development with truffle.
+The repo prepared for continues contarct development with truffle in Docker.
+We use Github Actions to test code on PR (i.e. CI) as well.

 ## Docker
 In repo I present Dockerfile with truffle instiled, in order to compile,